whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-12-Fabletics-FL2-Men-Announcement.md

 <p>Current subscribers will be able to use their existing VIP membership to buy for men too.</p>

 <p>I'm so excited about this launch and knew that it was only time where they'll add a Men's line to their collection.
-Their quality is great and price as a VIP membership is a <strike>steal</strike> deal, I can't wait to buy some workout clothes for my husband!</p>
+Their quality is great and price as a VIP membership is a <strike>steal</strike> deal.
+I can't wait to buy some workout clothes for my husband!</p>

 <p>Here's a description of FL2 from Fabletics:</p>
 ![Fabletics FL2 Info](/images/FableticsFL2Info.png)

+<p><a href="http://www.youtube.com/embed/8Di2cxGMHMU?autoplay=1&autohide=1">Click here</a> to watch their sneak peek video.</p>